RichardBoyewa/choice/README.md

   }
   ```
   #### takeDecision
   Take a decision for a given test.
-You will receive in return an uuid (auto generated if you do
+You will receive in return a uuid (auto generated if you do
   not provide one), and the options object containing the selected label.
 For future requests
   made by the same user, make sure to store the generated uuid, and to include this uuid in all
   future mutation calls.
 Choice will remember its decision and return the same selected value for